 Better off out than in?

-We anthropomorphize when it comes to our horses — we’d be happier in, wouldn’t they be, too?
+Most owners anthropomorphize when it comes to our horses — we’d be happier in, so wouldn’t they be, too?
 Karen thinks not, pointing out: “Even an older horse will benefit from being outside and moving around — fresh air is better than a dusty stable.”

 Karen agrees: “If your grazing becomes poor, your horse lacks condition, or you do not have decent waterproof rugs — and assuming you do have a suitable stable — the horse would be better off coming in at night then standing in mud 24/7.”

 Weighing up all these factors, your intentions for the horse over the winter, whether you plan to clip, and what facilities you have available, will help you make the right decision on when to bring your horse in at night.

-Former H&H hunting editor Catherine Austen brings her horses in as soon as they are clipped [in October], whereas H&H contributor Martha Terry counters: “My eventer goes out following the last event of the season until January — she’s tough as old boots.”
+H&H hunting editor Catherine Austen brings her horses in as soon as they are clipped [in October], whereas H&H magazine’s features editor Martha Terry counters: “My eventer went out following the last event of the season until January — she was as tough as old boots.”

 “It’s all about watching for a change in your horse — as you normally would — and keeping an eye on the weather,” says Tanya.
 “If you become particularly worried about your horse’s condition, we would always recommend you contact your vet for advice.”